Mark Kriegel

 Mark Kriegel is an American author, journalist, and television commentator.
+He has been an analyst and essayist for ESPN's boxing programming since 2017 and in 2022 was the recipient of the Boxing Writers Association of America's Nat Fleischer Award for Excellence in Boxing Journalism and is regarded as "perhaps the finest boxing writer in America."

 Early years

-He is the son of author and essayist, Leonard Kriegel.
+He is the son of author and essayist Leonard Kriegel.
 He grew up in New York City, and attended Stuyvesant High School, Swarthmore College, and the Columbia University Graduate School of Journalism.